gchowell/QuantDiffForecast-Toolbox/README.md

 ### Input file format

-Place a headerless text file in `./input/` named <cadfilename1>.txt:
+Place a plain-text file in ./input/ named <mydata>.txt with:

-Column 1: time index 0, 1, 2, …
+col1 = time index (0,1,2,…)

-Column 2: the observed series used for fitting/forecasting (e.g., incidence)
+col2 = observed series (e.g., incidence)
+col3+ = (optional) additional observed series

 If the series is cumulative, the filename must begin with cumulative- (e.g., cumulative-daily-…).

 Rows are assumed equally spaced in the model time step; handle missing values upstream.

-Working with multi-series datasets

-QuantDiffForecast expects a two-column file (time, one observed series).
-If your source file has multiple observed columns, create one file per series or pre-select a column and write it to a 2-column file before running.
+Select which series (column) to fit in your options function.
+If your model output maps to the observation differently (e.g., scaled incidence), implement that mapping in the options/model code.

 2. Use the provided script `Run_Fit_ODEModel.m` to estimate parameters and fit the model to data: